-- 5 GCSEs at Grade 5 or above (A*-C) which must include English Language
+5 GCSEs at Grade 5 or above which must include English Language

-Physics also requires a student who is willing to ask questions, apply reasoning and logic to problems, is deeply interested in finding out about the world around them and not afraid of quite a bit of maths!
+Physics also requires a student who is willing to ask questions, apply reasoning and logic to problems, and is interested in finding out about the world around them.

 After Your Course

 A-Level Physics is an enabling qualification for a wide range of science and engineering degree courses and careers.
-This in turn leads on to the wide range of career opportunities including non-scientific careers where skills in reasoning and mathematics are valued, such as business, accountancy and finance.
+This in turn leads on to the huge number career opportunities, including non-scientific careers, where skills in reasoning and mathematics are valued, such as law, business, accountancy and finance.

 Course fees are per year.
 The current fee information is related to the 2019/20 academic year and is subject to change before the start of the course.
 Fees for 2020/21 will be updated in the Spring Term.
 There may also be additional costs associated with the course.